 * Applications will not be considered unless the Applicant Agreement is completed.

-The AMRF raises awareness of its aims with the general public, by inviting AMRF funded researchers to discuss their research with local interest groups (Rotary, U3A etc).
+Publicity declarationThe AMRF is supported by private donations and therefore has an obligation through the news media, and its own newsletters to members and supporters, to report research that it supports.
+By becoming a recipient of an AMRF grant, you automatically agree to the mention of your name to media and stakeholders.The AMRF raises awareness of its aims with the general public, by inviting AMRF funded researchers to discuss their research with local interest groups (Rotary, U3A etc).
 By becoming a recipient of an AMRF grant, you automatically agree to be included on a list of available guest speakers.

 |POSTAL ADDRESS||Research Programme Manager|

 Auckland Medical Research FoundationP O Box 110139

 |TELEPHONE||+64 9 923 1701 |

-|COURIER||Ground Floor, 89 Grafton Road|
+|COURIER||Third Floor, 81 Grafton Road|